 If you rent out property you can deduct a range of expenses from the rental income.
-These include: water rates; council tax; gas and electricity; maintenance and repairs to the property (but not improvements, which may instead score for relief against any future capital gain); landlord insurance; costs of services, including the wages of gardeners and cleaners; letting agency and accountancy fees;

-ground rents and service charges; and other direct costs such as phone calls, stationery and advertising for new tenants.
+These include: water rates; council tax; gas and electricity; maintenance and repairs to the property (but not improvements, which may instead score for relief against any future capital gain); landlord insurance; costs of services, including the wages of gardeners and cleaners; letting agency and accountancy fees; ground rents and service charges; and other direct costs such as phone calls, stationery and advertising for new tenants.

-However, under changes being introduced gradually from April 2017, landlords will no longer be able to deduct all of their finance costs, such as mortgage interest and fees, from their property income.
+However, under changes being introduced gradually from April 2017, landlords are no longer able to deduct all of their finance costs, such as mortgage interest and fees, from their property income.
 They will instead receive a basic rate reduction from their income tax liability for their finance costs.

-For 2017/18 the deduction from property income will be restricted to 75% of finance costs, with the remaining 25% being available as a basic rate tax reduction.
-Over the subsequent three years the direct deduction of finance costs will reduce by 25% each year until 6 April 2020, when all finance costs incurred by a landlord will be given as a basic rate tax deduction.
+For 2018/19 the deduction from property income is restricted to 50% of finance costs, with the remaining 50% being available as a basic rate tax reduction.
+The direct deduction of finance costs will then reduce by a further 25% in 2019/20, when 75% will be given as a basic rate tax reduction.
+From 2020/21, all financing costs incurred by a landlord will be given as a basic rate tax reduction.
+This will have the effect of potentially increasing an individual's net adjusted income.

-12. Claim tax deductions for furnished holiday lets
+Claim tax deductions for furnished holiday lets